exercism/csharp/exercises/go-counting/README.md

 stones.
 The encircled intersections of a player are known as its territory.

-Write a method that determines the territory of each player.
+Write a function that determines the territory of each player.
 You may assume that any stones that have been stranded in enemy territory have already been taken off the board.

-Write a method that determines the territory which includes a specified coordinate.
+Write a function that determines the territory which includes a specified coordinate.

 Multiple empty intersections may be encircled at once and for encircling only horizontal and vertical neighbours count.
 In the following diagram the stones which matter are marked "O" and the stones that don't are marked "I" (ignored).
 Empty spaces represent empty intersections.

 ```text
 +----+